The Germany Residency Program

 The International Committee seeks applications from OAH members who are established scholars affiliated with an American or Canadian University interested in leading an advanced undergraduate/graduate student seminar in Tübingen.

-The course would take place for a period of four to five weeks during the summer of 2022.
+The course would take place for a period of four to five weeks during the summer.

 The seminar will cover a topic of U.S. History or the History of Transatlantic Relations of an applicant’s design.
 All fields and methodologies are welcome.
 The language of instruction is English.